-The actuarial assumptions used in the December 31, 2018 actuarial valuation were based on the results of an actuarial experience study for the five-year period ending December 31, 2014.

-The entry age actuarial cost method was used in the December 31, 2018 valuation.
-The total pension liability in the December 31, 2018 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The actuarial assumptions used in the December 31, 2019 actuarial valuation were based on the results of an actuarial experience study for the five-year period ending December 31, 2019.
+The entry age actuarial cost method was used in the December 31, 2019 valuation.
+The total pension liability in the December 31, 2019 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.50 percent Salary Increases 3.50 to 7.35 percent, including inflation and productivity factor Discount Rate 3.26 percent (3.64% for prior measurement date) Cost of Living Adjustments N/A
+Inflation 2.50 percent

+Salary Increases 3.25 to 7.75 percent, including inflation at 2.50% Discount Rate 1.93 percent (3.26% for prior measurement date)

+Cost of Living Adjustments N/A

-The discount rate is based on the S&P Municipal Bond 20 Year High Grade Rate Index as of December 31, 2018.
+The discount rate is based on the S&P Municipal Bond 20 Year High Grade Rate Index as of December 31, 2019.
+Mortality rates are based on the Pub-2010 amount-weighted tables.